callumrollo/callumrollo.github.io/content/pages/toolbox.md

 - [cmcrameri](https://github.com/callumrollo/cmcrameri) I maintain Fabio Crameri's Scientific Colourmaps as a Python package on [PyPi](https://pypi.org/project/cmcrameri/) and [conda-forge](https://github.com/conda-forge/cmcrameri-feedstock)
 - [gliderpy](https://github.com/ioos/gliderpy) A Python tool to fetch glider data from ERDDAP servers.
 This is in the initial stages of development.
 - [GliderTools](https://github.com/GliderToolsCommunity/GliderTools) a collaborative toolbox for glider data processing.
+- [pyglider](https://github.com/c-proof/pyglider) A Python tool to convert/combine Slocum and SeaExplorer data files into standardised netCDFs.
 - [geotiff-generator](https://github.com/callumrollo/geotiff-generato) A Python program to generate geotiffs from EMODnet, GEBCO or user supplied bathymetry.

 ### Miscellaneous